techjay-c/tp/docs/DeveloperGuide.md

 ![DeletePatientActivityDiagram](images/DeletePatientActivityDiagram.png)

-This sequence diagram shows the interactions between the various components during the execution of the `delete-dentist` command:
+This sequence diagram shows the interactions between the various components during the execution of the `delete-patient` command:

 ![DeletePatientSequenceDiagram](images/DeletePatientSequenceDiagram.png)